How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Cozy Corners: How to Style a Reading Nook with Farmhouse Flair

-I carved out a tiny nook near the rear of my camper with a vintage quilt, some thrifted books, and an old wooden crate I use as a side table.
+Carve out a tiny nook near the rear of the camper with a vintage quilt, some thrifted books, and an old wooden crate you use as a side table.

-It’s where I journal, read, or sip coffee on rainy mornings.
-These little pockets of coziness are what make your camper feel like home.
+This spot is good for journaling, reading, or coffee on rainy mornings.
+These small pockets of coziness make the camper feel like home.

-This idea is especially great for camper pet ideas too—my pup loves curling up with me in this soft little corner.
+This idea is especially great for camper pet ideas too.
+If you have a pup, trust that they will love curling up with you in this soft little corner.

 My Tips…